 The practice of rubbing the testicles is a popular pursuit amongst locals and tourists, so much so that the testicles have adopted a golden hue thanks to all the… rubbing.
 At least it makes them easy to spot.

-6. Bergamo’s fabulous airport is a 20 minute bus ride away
+6. Bergamo’s fabulous airport is only a 20 minute bus ride away

 Sadly, our time in Bergamo had to come to an end as our flight departure time drew near.
 Heading back, we caught the funicular back down, caught the bus back to the bus station, collected our luggage then caught the next bus (bus 1) to the airport.